Directed Homophily-Aware Graph Neural Network: Experiments

 To better understand the behavior of our homophily-aware gated message passing mechanism, we visualize the gating values on two representative datasets: the heterophilic Chameleon and the homophilic Citeseer-Full, as shown in Figure~\ref{fig:gates}.
 A clear gap in gating values between the two directions is observed on Chameleon, highlighting a strong directional asymmetry.
 While a similar trend is present on Citeseer-Full, the gap is notably smaller, suggesting that the gating mechanism adaptively responds to the directional differences in homophily on different types of graphs.

-Additionally, we observe a consistent decrease in most gating values from layer 1 to layer 2 on the Chameleon dataset.
+Additionally, we observe a decrease in gating values of the backward direction from layer 1 to layer 2 on the Chameleon dataset.
 This aligns with the higher homophily ratio at the second hop, as illustrated in Figure~\ref{subfig:chameleon}.
 The larger variance in gating values, as indicated by the taller boxplots, may be attributed to the increased variability in neighborhood homophily at greater hop distances.
 These findings indicate that the proposed gating mechanism not only distinguishes between directional neighborhoods but also dynamically adapts to the non-monotonic variations in homophily across layers.
-Similar gating behavior is observed on other datasets, as visualized in Appendix~\ref{app:gate}.
+Similar gating behavior is observed on other datasets, as visualized in \ref{app:gate}.